-Internships may require agreements between the University and the placement agency.
-Students MUST obtain the approval of the relevant major coordinator before enrolling in this unit.
+Internships require agreements between the University and the placement agency.
+Students must obtain the approval of the relevant major coordinator before enrolling in this unit.

-Candidates wishing to undertake parliamentary internship should contact Professor Richard Herr by email to register their interest and seek approval, usually coded as HSS306.
+Candidates wishing to undertake parliamentary internship should contact Professor Richard Herr by email to register their interest and seek approval.

 |Unit name||Parliamentary Internship|